square/connect-api-examples/README.md

 # Catalog API Demo App

-Demo app providing examples of common Catalog API interactions.
+This is a sample command line application providing examples of common Catalog API interactions.

 ## Assumptions